-While rental housing costs remain high, the accelerated improvements in the U.S. economy have resulted in incomes that are beginning to grow slightly faster than rents.
+While rental housing costs remain high, the accelerated improvements in the U.S. economy have resulted in incomes that are rising slightly faster than rents.

-Recent Movements in Housing Costs and Household Incomes
+Recent Movements in Housing Costs and Rising Household Incomes

-Since then — consistent with the broader economic recovery — the cost burden of housing has improved slightly on the heels of steady job gains and increases in workers’ incomes.
+Since then — consistent with the broader economic recovery — the cost burden of housing has improved slightly on the heels of steady job gains and rising worker incomes.

-A closer examination of the latest Census ACS rental market data shows that while average rents in small apartment buildings increased at an annual rate of 3.7% over 2014-16, average household incomes went up 4.8%, as shown below.
+A closer examination of the latest Census American Community Survey (ACS) rental market data shows that while average rents in small apartment buildings increased at an annual rate of 3.7% over 2014 to 2016, average household incomes went up 4.8%, as shown below.

 In comparison, income and rent movements were similar in large apartment buildings, while single-family rental households experienced an even greater net-spread.

 Housing Cost as Share of Income, the New Normal